By using this site, you agree to the Privacy Policy and Terms of Use.

 Any book club will have the opportunity to do incredible talks about a historical fiction novel.
 It is a tale of friendship and love set in an unnamed city in 1975.

 When the government declares the State of Emergency, four strangers are attempting to leave the caste system attempt to leave their city.
 In this unforgettable book, people come together and are torn apart.
-You must add this to your list of must-read Canadian books.

-Canadian Books (Fiction)
+Canadian- Books (Fiction)

 1. In the Skin of a Lion